DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.16.2

+-   The script version number is logged to the console when the script is loaded
+-   Title text no longer appears in parentheses when using RES
+-   Added additional logging for Pushshift API errors

 ### Changes in 3.16.1

 -   Removed sort order parameters due to recent breaking changes in the Pushshift API